Renault Billancourt engine: Ventoux 1093

 Renault called on Amédée Gordini to produce a supertuned version of the Renault Dauphine: The Dauphine 1093 (type R1093), a sporty derivative of the Dauphine which appeared at the end of 1961.
 The modifications mainly concerned the engine.
 It used pistons with convex heads (compression ratio increased to 9.2:1), a reversed Solex twin-choke carburetor type 32 PAIA 3, a special camshaft, double valve springs and Autobleu intake manifolds and exhaust.
 The sprockets were reinforced as well as the clutch.
 With a capacity of 55 hp-metric SAE, 49 hp-metric DIN, the car reached 140 km/h.

 The 4th gear was modified compared to the box of the Dauphine Gordini.
 The original braking system was improved by the addition of cooling fins on the perimeter of the front drums.
 The suspension was that of the Dauphine type "bad roads" but with shorter springs without lowering the ground clearance.
 The 1093 was the only Dauphine to have been marketed in France with 12-volt electrical equipment similar to the export versions instead of the original 6 volts.

-Externally, the 1093 was distinguished from the Dauphine Gordini by its big-diameter 180 mm headlights borrowed from the US version, its body white cream "Réjane" having two blue strips glued in the axis of the vehicle and "1093" badging to the right rear as well as the right front wing.
+Externally, the 1093 was distinguished from the Dauphine Gordini by its large-diameter 180 mm headlights borrowed from the US version, its body white cream "Réjane" having two blue strips glued in the axis of the vehicle and "1093" badging to the right rear as well as the right front wing.

 Inside, an additional tachometer was fitted to the left of the speedometer graduated up to 180 km/h.

 Despite its very sporty character for "everyone", the 1093 series could not be competitive without having been prepared.
 The preparation consisted of modifying and polishing the existing mechanics because the new sports regulations in force as early as 1960 prohibited any increase in displacement as well as changes of parts.
 Ferry dealt with many of the 1093 Dauphine competitors who became "1093 Enhanced".

 Only 2,140 copies (plus an additional 8 pre-series cars) were produced in two series.
 The first consisted of 1,650 units for homologation purposes (1,500 copies minimum), with a second batch of 490 units, fitted with disc brakes and painted white gray "Valois", built to meet additional customer demand.
 The 1093 is the most sought after of all the Dauphines.
 Today, it is estimated that around a hundred of 1093 have survived, half of which are still rolling.

 In 1962, the Dauphine 1093 was seen at the Tour of Corsica Rally.
 However, its late launch and relatively modest performance improvements did not allow for a long sports career.
 The 1093 remains an engaging car that ensures the transition between the artisanal 4CV 1063 and the R8 Gordini that would revolutionize the car competition "tourism series".